Automated Workflows: Overview

 • Automation Stop Date: The system will continue to map findings until the automation stop date unless the workflow meets some additional criteria (see Stopping and Restarting Automation below).

-You can create a Risk Acceptance or False Positive automated workflow.
 Once you request the workflow, the system will start to map the findings to the workflow.
 The system will update the workflow after ingestion of new matching findings.

 The system also regularly schedules workflow automation jobs every 24 hours.
 If an existing finding changes state and now matches the workflow filters, the system will add the finding to the workflow within the next 24 hours.